Aiven-Open/klaw-docs/docs/docs/howto/clusterconnectivity/aiven-kafka-cluster-ssl-protocol.rst

     demo_cluster.kafkassl.keystore.type=pkcs12
     demo_cluster.kafkassl.truststore.type=JK

-11. For Acls authorization, copy the Authorization token from Aiven Console and configure ``klaw.clusters.accesstoken``
+11. To enable ACLs authorization,  copy the Authorization token from Aiven Console and configure ``klaw.clusters.accesstoken`` with the copied authorization token.

 12. Re-deploy the Cluster API with the updated configuration.
 This will apply the changes and enable Klaw to connect to Aiven for Apache Kafka® cluster using SSL protocol.